-Premiums are essentially a reflection of the risk that your insurance company assumes by providing coverage for your home, so environmental factors, local crime rates, and your credit score are also taken into account.
-Therefore, having a home in an area that is prone to flooding or tornadoes, for instance, may make your policy more expensive, as will one in an area with high burglary rates.
+Homeowners insurance premiums are essentially a reflection of the risk that your insurance company assumes by providing coverage for your home, so environmental factors, local crime rates, and your credit score are also taken into account.
+Therefore, having a home in an area that is prone to flooding or tornadoes, for instance, may make your homeowners insurance policy more expensive, as will one in an area with high burglary rates.

 You may pay more if you have a swimming pool or guest house, as well, as these types of amenities make your home more valuable, which increases the potential cost of damages.
 Although you may not be able to control environmental factors, there are a few things you can do to lower your home insurance rates.
 One of the best ways to keep your costs manageable is to install extra protection, like motion-sensitive lights, a security system, or surveillance cameras.

-The majority of Wyoming home insurance companies have multiple coverage options to pick between; here are a couple of those options:
+The majority of Wyoming homeowners insurance companies have multiple coverage options to pick between; here are a couple of those options: